 KPIs are king

-Department meetings are held every week.
+- Department meetings are also held each week.

-Overcome your fear of change
+Get over your fear of change

 Always keen on helping others make their dreams come true, Tony and his team have helped independent agents grow into more than 250 independent agencies.
 This has made OAA the number one ranked Strategic Master Agency of SIAA for the last 5 years, and one of Oklahoma's 25 Best Companies to Work for.